rahulshial/JSOC/PROJECT.md

     - accept and verify password
     - create user record, and log him in to the system
     - delete activation record from activation table.

+Forum page - Question posted, can go as an email to the entire community.
+If people complain we can take them off the list.